remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 sudo systemctl start remotelabz sudo systemctl start remotelabz-proxy
 ```

+You can now test your RemoteLabz front with your internet navigator but you will just make connection until the worker is not installed.

+!!! info
+    The default credentials are :

+    - Username : `root@localhost`
+    - Password : `admin`

+    You may change those values by using the web interface.

 !!! warning
     When consuming messages, a timestamp is used to determine which messages the messenger worker is able to consume.
 Therefore, each machines needs to be time-synchronized.
 We recommand you to use a service like `ntp` to keep your machines synchronized.